 I have found it very helpful to refer back to these core values to re-iterate what we stand for.
 For example, when a support person is trying to help a particularly difficult user, we ask “how can I ensure this customer is successful?”.
 This is a useful exercise to keep the core values a part of the team.

 So, once you finish creating your core values, what should you do next?
 The first thing to do is to communicate your core values with everyone on your team.This first thing you should do with your core values are share them with your team!
 Click To Tweet

 This can be a simple team meeting or a company-wide keynote speech.
 The goal is to not only tell your team what your core values are but also why those are the core value and how is the team benefiting from having core values.

 Finally, tell everyone else about them.
-Make it a part of your “get to know you” campaign and your onboading process for new clients and users.
+Make it a part of your “get to know you” campaign and your onboarding process for new clients and users.
 Your users want to know about you and who you are.
 Telling them about your core values is a great way to connect and share a little about your business with them.

 If you are trying to figure out what your core values are, take your time.
 This will not be something you whip up one afternoon.
-I have created a set of questions that you can download that will help you in the brainstorming part of the process.
-Check it out below:

 Several of the example core values came from a post on YFS Magazine.